Getting involved with voluntary and community groups allows you to help others in your local area, while learning new skills and building friendships.

 - Other local groups, including food banks and welfare support groups are always in need of committed volunteers.
 Volunteer Scotland has a wealth of information about opportunities within local and national groups.

-Whether practical, medical or emotional support, or assisting with search and rescue or transport services, specialist voluntary organisations like the British Red Cross, Salvation Army or Scottish Mountain Rescue make a huge contribution during emergencies.
+Whether practical, medical or emotional support, or assisting with search and rescue or transport services, specialist voluntary organisations like the British Red Cross, St Andrews Ambulance or Scottish Mountain Rescue make a huge contribution during emergencies.

 Volunteer, reserve and retained posts with the emergency services are challenging and highly rewarding.
 These roles can be a route into a career in the emergency services and are vital to the safety and security of local communities across Scotland.